maxDcb/C2TeamServer/README.md

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/ListenersAndSessions.png?raw=true)

-A compiled static version of the TeamServer is ready to use in Release, with some default certificats for GRPC communication and HTTP Listener:
+A compiled version of the TeamServer is ready to use in the Releases, with some default certificats for GRPC communication and HTTP Listener:

-The TeamServer binary is in ./Release/TeamServer
+The TeamServer binary is in Release/TeamServer
 it's launched using

 ```
+cd Release/TeamServer
 ./TeamServer
 ```

 ![alt text](https://github.com/maxDcb/C2TeamServer/blob/master/images/TeamServerLaunch.png?raw=true)

-The Python Client is in ./Release/Client
+The Python Client is in Release/Client
 It's launched using 'python3 GUI.py'

 ```
+cd  Release/Client
 python3 GUI.py
 ```